timparkinson/blogsource.timparkinson.org/src/content/turtles.md

 [^mtlsisawesome]: mTLS is awesome: https://www.youtube.com/watch?v=FDAUwMwVuns&ab_channel=SecurityFest

 [^notadeveloper]: My role at work is a sysadmin, so I'm not a developer per se.
 I do , however, find myself writing quite a lot of code.
+As a developer I don't want to care about 'plumbing', as a sysadmin I **am** a plumber.